seolhalee/seolhalee.github.io/portfolio.md

 ---
 ## Civic Paticipation and Media
-> How can we enhance people' capacity as an author and a designer of their living places?
+> How can we enhance the identity and capacity of communities as designers of their living places?

 <p><br></p>